All of government Web Services Panel: how to use it

 Here’s how you sign up and select your supplier from the Web Services Panel.

 Choose who you want to work with.
-You’ll sign a subscription agreement with them, along with an MOU with DIA.
+You’ll then sign a subscription agreement with them, along with an MOU with DIA.

 How can we help you?